 The recommended way of installing on Stream is through the Stream's Helm Chart.
 Helm is a package manager for Kubernetes that will generate Kubernetes resources necessary to deploy Stream onto your cluster.
 The official Helm Chart will generate a deployment of one or more Pods running Stream on your cluster.

 3.1.2.
-Setting up Helm repository
+Prerequisites